 You’re driving me crackers, she said to this weather.
 Luckily this tasty little number is neither season- nor weather-dependent.
-I found my inspo for this recipe in a fancy store in California, and I just might have eaten my weight in them.
+I found my inspo for this recipe in a fancy store in California (Market Hall in Berkeley, if you must know), and I just might have eaten my weight in them.
 After “serving” them to guests two nights in a row, while secretly polishing them off on my own in the kitchen, I decided it was time to stop paying this fool’s ransom and knock them off for myself.
 Armed with only a visual on the seed varietals and my longstanding loyalty to a good cheese crisp, I took it upon myself to try to replicate and I must say I nailed it first try.
 You’re welcome!!
 The base recipe for these – when seed-free – reminds me of the signature dish at an early Lidia Bastianich restaurant – Frico.
 The frico, as a dish, is a melted cheese crisp, usually made with unpasteurized cow’s milk cheese from Friuli called Montasio.
 At the restaurant, these cheese crisps crowned salads and were often stuffed with potatoes or mushrooms and more, served as an appetizer.
 How I miss this!

 But, oh my, these Cali ones were chock-full of seeds, which provides more crunch and an additional level of nuttiness.
 Yahoo.
 As I was testing them, I remembered a frequent guest that I cooked for during my days as the food stylist at The Rosie O’Donnell show.
 Marjorie Johnson, from Minna-so-TA, dont’cha know.
 At 4’8”, this feisty redhead, always decked out in a red dress, topped with a red apron, is pure sass.
 Here she is in 2016 at the Anoka County Fair, where she won 52 ribbons, including 22 blue and the sweepstakes prize for her tea ring.
 Yes, those are all hers…from that week!